-Who can get Buy-to-Let mortgages?
+Who can get a Buy-to-Let Mortgage?

 Buy-to-Let mortgages are not just made available to people that want to invest in property.
 There are other criteria that need to be filled before the application is successful: